scottbez1/splitflap/README.md

 These are automatically updated on every commit with the latest rendering from the `hall_effect` branch.
 See this blog post for more details on how that works: [Automated KiCad, OpenSCAD rendering using Travis CI](http://scottbezek.blogspot.com/2016/04/automated-kicad-openscad-rendering.html).

-For Stable PCB designs, make sure to check out the [Releases]() instead of using these
+For Stable PCB designs, make sure to check out the [Releases](https://github.com/scottbez1/splitflap/releases) instead of using these experimental files.

 Latest (experimental!)
 Controller PCB Gerbers: [zip](https://s3.amazonaws.com/splitflap-travis/branches/hall_effect/pcb_gerber.zip)